lakes-legendaries/vhash/README.rst

 quickly transform your text, optimizing for the maximum distance between document-class vectors.

+This project has a C++ backend with a python interface, allowing for maximum speed and maximum interopability.

 To get started, check out the `docs <https://lakes-legendaries.github.io/vhash/>`_!

 If you will be contributing to this repo, checkout the